Mansv/AdalToMsal/NETCore/After-daemon-webAPI-ClientCred-MSAL/Readme.md

                                 });
                     services.AddControllers();

+     In the ConfigureServices() method, update the line-

+     With-

+                    services.AddAuthentication(JwtBearerDefaults.AuthenticationScheme)
+                        .AddMicrosoftIdentityWebApi(Configuration);

+     For the error observed on 'AddMicrosoftIdentityWebApi', add the NuGet package 'Microsoft.Identity.Web' to the prject and include the using statement for the same in Startup.cs.

      In the Configure() method definition, change the second parameter from _IHostingEnvironment_ to _IWebHostEnvironment_.

      Also add the below lines of code just before and adding authentication middleware respectively,